Trustee: Charities in the United Kingdom

 The advantages and disadvantages of the different methods are a complicated matter.
 According to King and Phillips, many of the advantages of incorporating as a CIO are obtained if the trustees are not individuals but a corporate entity.

+In England and Wales, the Charity Commission provides guidance on organisational decision-making by charity trustees, noting that the courts of England and Wales have developed seven mandatory principles for reviewing decisions made by trustees: